rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 Earlier I mentioned how something like the `agents` stat doesn't really need much in the way of reconciliation because it's an append-only set.
-Even so I find it makes more sense just use statebox on all set-data regardless because it makes the code easier to reason about.
+Even so I find it makes more sense just use statebox on all set-backed data regardless because it makes the code easier to reason about.

 Read Repair